mobxjs/mobx/README.md

 }
 ```

-### mobservable.guard(func, onInvalidate)
+### mobservable.watch(func, onInvalidate)

-`guard` invokes `func` and returns a tuple consisting of the return value of `func` and an unsubscriber. `guard` will track which observables `func` was observing, but it will *not* recalculate `func` if necessary, instead, it will fire the `onInvalidate` callback to notify that the output of `func` can no longer be trusted.
+`watch` invokes `func` and returns a tuple consisting of the return value of `func` and an unsubscriber. `watch` will track which observables `func` was observing, but it will *not* recalculate `func` if necessary, instead, it will fire the `onInvalidate` callback to notify that the output of `func` can no longer be trusted.

-The `onInvalidate` function will be called only once, after that, the guard has finished.
-To abort a guard, use the returned unsubscriber.
+The `onInvalidate` function will be called only once, after that, the watch has finished.
+To abort a watch, use the returned unsubscriber.

-Guard is useful in functions where you want to have `func` observable, but func is actually invoked as side effect or part of a bigger change flow or where unnecessary recalculations of `func` or either pointless or expensive.
+`Watch` is useful in functions where you want to have a function that responds to change, but where the function is actually invoked as side effect or part of a bigger change flow or where unnecessary recalculations of `func` or either pointless or expensive, for example in React component render methods

 ### mobservable.batch(workerFunction)